flet-dev/website/docs/publish/index.md

 ### Flutter SDK

-Flutter SDK 3.16 or above must be installed and the path to both `flutter` and `dart` commands must be added to `PATH` environment variable.
+Flutter SDK 3.24 or above must be installed and the path to both `flutter` and `dart` commands must be added to `PATH` environment variable.

-On macOS we recommend installing Flutter SDK with ["Download and install" approach](https://docs.flutter.dev/get-started/install/macos/desktop?tab=download).

-On Linux we recommend installing Flutter SDK with [Method 2: Manual installation](https://docs.flutter.dev/get-started/install/linux#method-2-manual-installation) (do not install Flutter with `snap`).
+Follow official [Flutter installation guide](https://docs.flutter.dev/get-started/install) for your platform.

-Pay attention to Flutter's own requirements for every platform, such as XCode and Cocopods on macOS, Visual Studio 2022 on Windows or additional tools and libraries on Linux.
+> Pay attention to Flutter's own requirements for every platform, such as XCode and Cocopods on macOS, Visual Studio 2022 on Windows or additional tools and libraries on Linux.

 ## Project structure

-`flet build` command assumes the following Flet project structure.
+`flet build` command assumes the following minimal Flet project structure.

 ```
 /assets/
     icon.png
 main.py
+pyproject.toml
 requirements.txt
-pyproject.toml
 ```

 `main.py` is the entry point of your Flet application with `ft.app(main)` at the end.
 A different entry point could be specified with `--module-name` argument.